MEET OUR FACULTY

 Kris Nobles started his training at the Debbie Allen Dance Academy in 2001.
 By 2006 Kris won the Tanzolymp Danz Festival in Berlin, Germany competing in the classical ballet category.
 During the following year Mr. Nobles performed solo and received a bronze medal from His Royal Highness, Prince Edward who is the youngest son of Queen Elizabeth ll.
 Kris was honored to receive an award from H.R.H.
 Prince and former governor of California Arnold Schwarzenegger for participating in the “Duke of Edinburgh’s Young Americans Challenge” which was the first given in the United States.
 In 2008, he was asked by H.R.H, Prince Edward again to perform for his visit to California to celebrate the second annual “Young Americans Challenge”.
 During that same year, Kris was featured in Paramount Pictures “Dance Flick” as a principal dancer.
 After DADA, Kris continued his studies in classical ballet at the University of North Carolina School of the Arts under the direction of American Ballet Theatre’s principal dancer, Ethan Stiefel.
 During that time he performed leading roles in Ethan Stiefiel’s “Nutcracker”, George Balanchine’s “Symphonia Concertante”, Jerome Robbin’s “Fanfare”, and Larry Keigwin’s “Kingdom” just to name a few.
 Afterward he joined Complexions and performed with the company from 2011 until 2014.
 Kris is featured in Hal Blanfields’ book “I Am Dance” and has played the title role in Debbie Allen’s “The Hot Chocolate Nutcracker” numerous times.
 He is also featured on the Netflix documentary “Dance Dreams and “The Hot Chocolate Nutcracker”.
 Mr. Nobles loves giving back and sharing knowledge that was given to him by instructing students of all ages at Debbie Allen’s summer intensive programs in Atlanta and Detroit.

-Kris has been a guest instructor for Mobile Ballet, and will be joining the Mobile Ballet faculty in 2023-2024 teaching Ballet and Teen/Adult Contemporary classes.
+Kris has been a guest artist and guest instructor for Mobile Ballet, and joined the Mobile Ballet faculty in 2023-2024 teaching Ballet and Teen/Adult Contemporary classes.

 ALICIA REDING